 Under the typical terms for a European Model, 100% of investment cash flow is paid to investors on a pro-rata basis until the preferred return hurdle is met and 100% of investor capital is returned.
 Above the hurdle, the manager/General Partner’s portion of the profits rises.
 This structure is commonly seen in private equity funds where investor capital may be deployed across multiple investments.

 From an investor standpoint, the biggest advantage of the European Model is that the manager/General Partner doesn’t get any profits until investor capital, plus their preferred return, is given back.
-The idea behind this structure is that the manager is incentivized to create a strong return, otherwise they may not see any profits.
+The idea behind this structure is that the manager is incentivized to create a strong return, otherwise, they may not see any profits during the investment period.

 The drawback of the European Model is that it may take 6+ years for the manager/General Partner to return investor capital and realize their share of the profits.
 As such, they may be incentivized to maximize short term profits to reduce the amount of time until they get paid, rather than focusing on creating value for the long haul.